 Online Launch: August 2021 – Ongoing.
 The Malkha | Madison project seeks to deepen our understanding of the value of artisan production in the contemporary post-industrial world.
 Indian artisan cotton textile production is a field that links the pre-industrial past to the post-industrial future.
 Through CDMC’s 3 pillars, we aim to convey the vibrancy of the field by sharing the vision, process, & material culture of Malkha, a South India-based textiles commons.

 Design 2021: Annual Juried Student Exhibition

-This spring, the CDMC and the Design Studies Dept. present “Design 2021,” a virtual edition of SoHE’s annual juried student exhibition.
-UW-Madison students of all majors are invited to submit their best design work generated through Design Studies courses over the past 4 semesters.
+Online Launch: June 2021.
+The CDMC and the Design Studies Department present a virtual edition of SoHE’s annual juried student exhibition.
+UW-Madison students of all majors were invited to submit their best design work generated through Design Studies courses over the past four semesters.